mstn/gup/README.md

 ## Credits

-Followed [node-gtfs](https://github.com/brendannee/node-gtfs) implementation, but the goal of this project is different.
+Followed [node-gtfs](https://github.com/brendannee/node-gtfs/blob/master/scripts/download.js) implementation, but the goal of this project is different.

+## License

+MIT